-Audit logs from the CA, CSA, CMS, and RA shall be reviewed at least once every sixty days in accordance with the table listed below.
+Audit logs from the CA, CSA, CMS, and RA shall be reviewed in accordance with the table listed below.
 At a minimum, a statistically significant set of security audit data generated by the Component since the last review shall be examined (where the confidence intervals for each category of security audit data are determined by the security ramifications of the category and the availability of tools to perform such a review), as well as a reasonable search for any evidence of malicious activity.
 The analysis shall document and explain all significant events in an audit log summary.
 Such reviews involve verifying that the log has not been tampered with, and then briefly inspecting all log entries, with a more thorough investigation of any alerts or irregularities in the logs.
 Actions taken as a result of these reviews shall be documented.

-Assurance Level Review Audit Log Rudimentary Only required for cause Basic Only required for cause Medium (all policies) At least once every sixty days Statistically significant set of security audit data generated by Entity CAs since the last review shall be examined (where the confidence intervals for each category of security audit data are determined by the security ramifications of the category and the availability of tools to perform such a review), as well as a reasonable search for any evidence of malicious activity PIV-I Card Authenticati on At least once every sixty days Statistically significant set of security audit data generated by Entity CAs since the last review shall be examined (where the confidence intervals for each category of security audit data are determined by the security ramifications of the category and the availability of tools to perform such a review), as well as a reasonable search for any evidence of malicious activity High At least once every 30 days.
-Statistically significant set of security audit data generated by Entity CAs since the last review shall be examined (where the confidence intervals for each category of security audit data are determined by the security ramifications of the category and the availability of tools to perform such a review), as well as a reasonable search for any evidence of malicious activity
+Assurance Level Review Audit Log Basic Only required for cause Medium (all policies) At least once every sixty days Statistically significant set of security audit data generated by the CA since the last review shall be examined (where the confidence intervals for each category of security audit data are determined by the security ramifications of the category and the availability of tools to perform such a review), as well as a reasonable search for any evidence of malicious activity PIV-I Card Authenticati on At least once every sixty days Statistically significant set of security audit data generated by the CA since the last review shall be examined (where the confidence intervals for each category of security audit data are determined by the security ramifications of the category and the availability of tools to perform such a review), as well as a reasonable search for any evidence of malicious activity